Becoming a Miner

 1. It must return a number between 0 and 1.

-3. Open neurons/miner.py and find the assign_forecaster function.
+3. Open neurons/miner.pyarrow-up-right and find the assign_forecaster function.
 Update it according to purpose — you can even use different forecasters for different types of events.
 Check the event info inside assign_forecaster and route accordingly.

 12